Safari users if you experience issues with booking, please see help & assistance

 Dead Poets Live: Autumn Journal

-Starring BAFTA & IFTA-nominated actor Éanna Hardwicke (The Sixth Commandment; Normal People).
+A thrillingly intimate and powerful dramatic monologue starring BAFTA & IFTA-nominated actor Éanna Hardwicke (The Sixth Commandment; Normal People).

 Dead Poets Live‘s Autumn Journal returns to The Coronet following last year’s sold-out performance.